 Egypt, Sudan, and Jihad are much in the news today.
 What follows is a brief overview of some of the history behind the news.
-We begin with “Part I: The Mahdi’s world: Social and Political Conditions”, to be followed by “Part II: The Mahdi’s world: Slavery, Bedrock of Sudan’s Economy” and “Part III: The Mahdi: The Rise and Fall of the Mahdist State”.
+We begin with “Part I: The Mahdi’s world: Social and Political Conditions”, which is followed by “Part II: The Mahdi’s world: Slavery, Bedrock of Sudan’s Economy” and “Part III: The Mahdi: The Rise and Fall of the Mahdist State”.
 This blog series was written by Judith Schaefer, volunteer in the Warren M. Robbins Library, National Museum of African Art.

 Part I: The Mahdi’s World: Social and Political Conditions